francoiskroll/FramebyFrame/README.md

 > _I use the Noldus from DanioVision (or else).
 Can I still use your amazing package?_

 Yes, it is possible.
 Get in touch with me.
 At least one person has used it successfully with data from DanioVision's Noldus, but the conversion is not yet integrated in the package.
+I could work on it if there is demand.

 > _I do not have a Zebralab .xls results file!_

 No problem.
-All we need the Zebralab file for is to read the date and time when your experiment started.
+The only information we get from the Zebralab file is the date and time when your experiment started.
 You can give that information manually to `vpSorter()` instead:

       vpSorter(ffDir=...,
                zebpath=NA,